 At the Native American Music Awards

 Chances are, not many people are aware of the Native American Music Awards.
-They don't get the big TV audiences that the Grammy's do, but nonetheless, the get-together is home to some entertaining performers.
-Here, Bill Miller, Mary Youngblood and Joanne Shenandoah do a song from the 3rd NAMA festival, which was held in 2016.
+They don't get the big TV audiences that the Grammys do, but nonetheless, the get-together is home to some entertaining performers.
+In the video above, Bill Miller, Mary Youngblood and Joanne Shenandoah do a song from the third NAMA festival, which was held in 2016.

 On the Johnny Cash Show

 Johnny Cash was never too discreet about hiding his Arkansas Cherokee heritage.
 Here, he teams up with Flip Wilson to deliver a humorous attempt at this Woody Guthrie classic, Oklahoma Hills.

 Thank you for bringing these songs and artists to our attention.
 We should all participate in prolonging the Native American traditions.